23 April 2026

 My rating: 3 of 5 stars

-I think a couple of people recommended this book, probably at one of the literary coffee klatsches were had before Covid put an end to them. it is somewhat reminiscent of A Game of Thrones in that it deals with political rivalries and conspiracies, But whereas A Game of Thrones deals with rivalries between different kingdoms, in this one the rivalry is between aristocratic families in the same empire.
+I think a couple of people recommended this book, probably at one of the literary coffee klatsches we had before Covid put an end to them. it is somewhat reminiscent of A Game of Thrones in that it deals with political rivalries and conspiracies, But whereas A Game of Thrones deals with rivalries between different kingdoms, in this one the rivalry is between aristocratic families in the same empire.

 In The Final Empire there is also a clear class division between the privileged nobles and the oppressed underclass.
 In that respect it seemed to be a kind of parable of the old Rhodesia, with a great contrast between the privileged nobles and the oppressed underclass, the skaa.

 I didn't like it as much as A Game of Thrones, and it was only after about 500 pages (of 643) that I began to feel sympathy for any of the characters.
 Perhaps it was partly because I don't like the genre much -- books where the heroes have superpowers of some sort, which sets them apart from other people.
-In this case it it due to the ability of some people to consume and "burn" metal, with different kinds of metal enhancing different abilities.
+In this case it is due to the ability of some people to consume and "burn" metal, with different kinds of metal enhancing different abilities.
 Those who could do this were called "Mistborn", and there are some whose abilities are limited to one metal only, who are called Mistings.
 In addition there are Obligators, who form a kind of bureaucratic class, and a group of enforcers, called Inquisitors, who also have special superpowers.

 Those who like superheroes with superpowers will probably enjoy it more than I did.

 Oh, and, for what it's worth, you can click here to read my review of A Game of Thrones.
-And (spoiler alert) I gave up halfway through the second book.
+And (spoiler alert) I gave that series up halfway through the second book.
 It was just too much.

 View all my reviews